Erioldoesdesign/Design_HOSS_PhD/hackathon observation/hackathon-observation-participant-information-sheet.md

 **Who do I contact if I have questions about the project?**

 Contact Eriol Fox, PhD researcher on this project at P.Reichelt2@newcastle.ac.uk if there are any concerns or queries related to the project.
-If you have any questions, concerns or complaints about Eriol as part of this project please contact [Supervisor or University](https://www.ncl.ac.uk/computing/staff/profile/rachelclarke.html)
+If you have any questions, concerns or complaints about Eriol as part of this project please contact their [Supervisor or University](https://openlab.ncl.ac.uk/people/david-kirk/)

 **If I want to participate, what do I do?**